Rotten Tomatoes Tomatometer & Popcornmeter Score Scraper

 maxItems (integer, required) — Maximum records to return.
 Set to 10–100 for test runs, leave higher for bulk pulls.

 mediaType (string, optional) — Filter by movie, tv, or leave empty to scrape both.
-Only applies to sitemap-driven discovery; ignored when startUrls are provided.
+Only applies to sitemap-driven discovery; ignored when startUrls or discovery: "urls" are used.

 startUrls (array, optional) — List of specific RT movie or TV detail page URLs.
 When provided, the scraper hits those pages directly and skips sitemap discovery entirely.
 Useful for monitoring a watchlist or validating specific titles.